subquery/documentation/docs/quickstart/quickstart_chains/flare.md

 The goal of this quick start guide is to index all rewards from the Flare FTSO Reward Manager from Flare's Songbird network.

 ::: warning Important
-Before we begin, make sure that you have initialised your project using the provided steps in the [Start Here](../quickstart.md) section.
+Before we begin, make sure that you have initialised your project using the provided steps in the [Start Here](../quickstart.md) section. **Please initialise a Flare Songbird Network, not Flare Network**
 :::

 Now, let's move forward and update these configurations.

 Previously, in the [1.
 Create a New Project](../quickstart.md) section, you must have noted [3 key files](../quickstart.md#_3-make-changes-to-your-project).
 Let's begin updating them one by one.

 ::: info Note
 The final code of this project can be found [here](https://github.com/jamesbayly/subql-flare-ftso-rewards).
 :::